JCATCV/BEAF-Net/README.md

-# Bidirectional Error-Aware Fusion Network
+# [TCSVT-2025] Bidirectional Error-Aware Fusion Network

+**[Update]: We uploaded the code of our model.
+The training framework is the same as E2FGVI, ProPainter, Fuseformer and so on.**

 ![overall_structure](./figs/overview.png)
 ### ⚡ Highlights:
 Our propose model has the following *merits* that others have not: